 The results of both batch linearizations,

 models.
 Use these arrays for further analysis in any of several ways:

-Create additional analysis plots, such as Bode plots or impulse response plots, as described in Analyze Results Using Linear Analysis Tool Response Plots.
+Create additional analysis plots, such as Bode plots or impulse response plots, as described in Analyze Results Using Model Linearizer Response Plots.

-Examine individual responses in analysis plots as described in Analyze Batch Linearization Results in Linear Analysis Tool.
+Examine individual responses in analysis plots as described in Analyze Batch Linearization Results in Model Linearizer.

-Drag the array from Linear Analysis Workspace to the MATLAB workspace.
+linsys2in the Linear Analysis Workspace and selecting Export to MATLAB Workspace.